-Analogous to Step 1, we adopt a probabilistic interpretation for the unknowns $u$, $\lambda$, and $V$: $u$ and $V$ are assigned GP priors, while $\lambda$ is modeled by a Gaussian prior.
-The observation constraints on $V$ are imposed via a Gaussian likelihood, and the PDE and mass conservation conditions are enforced by Dirac measures, restricting the posterior to the set of $(u,\lambda,V)$ that satisfy the corresponding equations.
-Thus, solving the optimization problem in \eqref{eq:mfg_systeUforward} is equivalent to computing the MAP estimate under these priors and linear observations, with the regularization terms acting as prior precision parameters.
+\mathfix{Analogous to Step 1, we adopt a probabilistic interpretation for the unknowns $u$, $\lambda$, and $V$: $u$ and $V$ are assigned GP priors, while $\lambda$ is modeled by a Gaussian prior.
+The observation constraints on $V$ are imposed via a Gaussian likelihood, and the HJB PDE together with the zero-mean normalization of $u$ are enforced by Dirac measures, restricting the posterior to the set of $(u,\lambda,V)$ that satisfy the corresponding equations.
+Thus, solving the optimization problem in \eqref{eq:mfg_systeUforward} is equivalent to computing the MAP estimate under these priors and linear observations when the objective weights match the corresponding Gaussian prior and noise normalizations.}